vigneshmullangi/online-payment-fraud-detection/README.md

 - `xgboost`

 You can install the required dependencies by running:

-## bash
-pip install numpy pandas matplotlib seaborn scikit-learn xgboost
+--pip install numpy pandas matplotlib seaborn scikit-learn xgboost

 ## Model Evaluation